Plums (Aloo Bukhara): Uses, Benefits, Side Effects and More!

 Plums-the anti-ageing powerhouse.
 Loaded with antioxidants and nutrients, plums can help slow the ageing process and keep you looking young and radiant.

-Dr. Smita Barode, BAMS
+Dr. Smita Barode, BAMS, M.S.

 Also Read: Pomegranate: Uses, Benefits, Side Effects, and More!

-Plums are not just delicious seasonal fruits, but have other helpful uses too.
+Plums are not just delicious seasonal fruits but have other helpful uses too.
 They can be used for the management of various diseases due to their numerous helpful properties.1

-Diabetes is a metabolic abnormality occuring due to inadequate or complete lack of insulin production.
+Diabetes is a metabolic abnormality occurring due to inadequate or complete lack of insulin production.
 A study found that the anti-diabetic properties of the plum extract significantly lowered the level of blood glucose during the animal trial conducted in rats.
 Another study showed the potential of plum puree in controlling the early stages of post-prandial hyperglycaemia (high amount of glucose production after eating).1

 Check out Accu-Chek Active Glucometer Kit for accurate blood glucose reading